thomasahle/numberlink/README.md

 force a self-touching link.

-Taking the inductive closure of the above observation, we see that all corners, must be found in 'spikes' rooted at the sources.
+Taking the inductive closure of the above observation, we see that all corners must be found in 'spikes' rooted at the sources.
 Indeed a source can't even have such a spike in two opposite directions, as it would create a link surrounding the source.
-All in all we conclude that any solution to a numberlink puzzle can be represented uniquely as a set of signed integer pairs, one pair for each source, describing the length of its two spikes.
+All in all, we conclude that any solution to a numberlink puzzle can be represented uniquely as a set of signed integer pairs, one pair for each source, describing the length of its two spikes.

 We don't directly use the above representation however, as it doesn't seem to suggest an easy way to backtrack.
-Instead we backtrack on the partial link representation, but make sure that no connections are made, which would create an illegal situation in the dual representation.
+Instead, we backtrack on the partial link representation, but make sure that no connections are made, which would create an illegal situation in the dual representation.
 It is worth noticing that the dual representation means especially very sparse puzzles can be efficiently